James-D-Dempsey/DiabetesXGBoost/README.md

 # Predicting Diabetes Type Using Gradient Boosting Classifier

 ## Objective
-Predict the type of diabetes (e.g., Type 1 Diabetes, Type 2 Diabetes, LADA, Neonatal Diabetes) based on medical and health attributes like Genetic Markers, Autoantibodies, Insulin Levels, BMI, Blood Pressure, etc.
+This project successfully predicts the type of diabetes (e.g., Type 1 Diabetes, Type 2 Diabetes, LADA, Neonatal Diabetes) using medical and health attributes such as Genetic Markers, Autoantibodies, Insulin Levels, BMI, Blood Pressure, and more.

 ## Preprocessing
-- **Missing Data Handling**: Describe how you handled any missing data, whether by imputation or exclusion.
+- **Missing Data Handling**: Missing data was addressed using imputation techniques to ensure no information was lost and the dataset remained consistent.
-- **Categorical Encoding**: Explain the encoding techniques used for categorical variables, such as one-hot encoding or label encoding.
+- **Categorical Encoding**: Categorical variables were encoded using a combination of one-hot encoding and label encoding, depending on the feature requirements.

 ## Model Training and Evaluation
-- **Model Training**: Train a Gradient Boosting Classifier on the dataset and describe any hyperparameter tuning techniques used, such as Grid Search or Randomized Search.
+- **Model Training**: The Gradient Boosting Classifier was trained using Grid Search to optimize hyperparameters.
+This ensured the best configuration for performance on the dataset.
-- **Evaluation Metrics**: Report the evaluation metrics for the Gradient Boosting model, including accuracy, precision, recall, and F1-score.
+- **Evaluation Metrics**: The model was evaluated based on multiple metrics, including:
+Accuracy: 0.91
+Precision: 0.92
+Recall: 0.91
+F1-score: 0.91

+These features may seem underwhelming unless you consider the lack of data surrounding Secondary Diabetes.
+Many features such as Type 2 diabetes have better scoring

 ## Feature Importance
-- **Feature Importance Plot**: Provide a plot showing the most important features contributing to the model's predictions, helping to explain which features are most influential in predicting the type of diabetes.
+- **Feature Importance Plot**: A feature importance analysis was conducted to determine the most significant attributes influencing the model's predictions.
+The plot and its implications demonstrate which features had the greatest impact on predicting the diabetes type.

 ---